GDPR

 1. Bypassing privacy settings

-Anyone who uses fake accounts to access private profiles violates Section 202a of the German Criminal Code (data espionage).
+Anyone who uses fake accounts to access closed profiles violates Section 202a German Criminal Code (data espionage).
 This is a criminal offense.

 2. Processing sensitive data

-Article 9 GDPR prohibits processing special categories of personal data without consent:
+Art.
+9 GDPR prohibits the processing of special categories of personal data without consent:

 • Religion